reimarrosas/mercatura/README.md

 1. As a customer, I should be able to view all products
 2. As a customer, I should be able to search for products that match my criteria
+3. As a customer, I should be able to view a single product
-3. As an admin, I should be able to create new products using the dashsboard
+4. As an admin, I should be able to create new products using the dashboard
-4. As an admin, I should be able to update products using the dashboard
+5. As an admin, I should be able to update products using the dashboard
-5. As an admin, I should be able to delete products using the dashboard
+6. As an admin, I should be able to delete products using the dashboard

 ### Categories